I'm an associate professor in the College of Computing and Informatics at Drexel University in Philadelphia.

-I direct the Drexel Social Computing Research Group where we study and design technologies that create opportunities for people to construct new knowledge together.
+I direct the Drexel Social Computing Research Group where we study and design technologies that help people to make cool things and learn together.
 I’m particularly interested in new literacies that are required for successful participation in a technologically mediated society.
 Sometimes my projects involve designing systems that support new kinds of activities.
 Other times I study the ways people adapt to and appropriate existing technologies.

 I received my PhD from the College of Computing at Georgia Institute of Technology in human-centered computing with a focus on social computing and learning sciences.
 My MLIS is from the School of Information at University of Texas at Austin.